 “Shotgunning” refers to the practice of attaining more than one home equity loan at the same time for a sum significantly greater than the actual value of a property.
 The owner of such a property may simultaneously apply for loans with multiple lenders, or a “shotgunner” may sell the same property to several different purchasers at once.
-There is no universal credit bureau for lenders or buyers, which can make Sildenafil citrate 100mg when to take. “shotgunning” problematic to identify.
+There is no universal credit bureau for lenders or buyers, which can make “shotgunning” problematic to identify.

 "Shotgunning" is a serious offense that, in light of the sub-prime mortgage crisis, is prosecuted heavily by the Federal Government.
 Conviction of "shotgunning" can result in significant penalties.
 White Collar Attorneys at The Blanch Law Firm have over 40 years of combined experience fighting this type of allegation and will mount an aggressive defense on your behalf.

 In 2007, "shotgunning" was called "the fraud of the year", and realtors encourage the public to report any "suspicious activity" to the FBI, even that which seems "too little to be of consequence".
 Unfortunately, this can lead the average person to report the activities of an innocent person, exposing the latter to labor-intensive and extensive investigation, when in actuality no fraudulent activity has taken place.